utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 When header and body matching are enabled:

-* The algorithm first filters out all examples that don't match the specified request headers.
+1. The algorithm first filters out all examples that don't match the specified request headers.
 Header matching is case insensitive.
-* The algorithm then filters out all examples that don't match the request body.
+1. The algorithm then filters out all examples that don't match the request body.

-> **Even if body matching isn't enabled, the matching algorithm still considers the request body.** If an example's body matches the request body, the example's matching score is increased by 5.
+> **When body matching isn't enabled, the matching algorithm still considers the request body.** If an example's body matches the request body, the example's matching score is increased by 5.
 If the example's body doesn't match the request body, the example's score isn't adjusted, and the example isn't removed from the matching process.

 ### 7. Select the highest matching score